jbequ5/SAGE-Enigma-Subnet/SYNAPSE-Deep-Dive.md

 - Only qualifying contributors (based on contribution score) can decrypt and use them locally in their Enigma Machine runs.

 **Why it works**:
-The upgrade process is tied directly to the meta-RL loop, so only improvements that have demonstrated real performance gains are promoted.
+The upgrade process is tied directly to the Meta-RL loop, so only improvements that have demonstrated real performance gains are promoted.

 ## Tunable Surface